Alipsa/uso/examples/readme.md

 This project shows how to use uso with 3:rd party dependencies.

 ### [publish](publish)
-This projects show how to publish a prject locally and to maven central (sonatype).
+This projects show how to publish a project locally and to maven central (sonatype).

 ### [multimodule](multimodule)
 NOTE: Work in progress.
 This example is not yet functional.